UPDATED: September 9, 2024

 Gwangjang Market is located in the heart of Seoul, South Korea.
 While Seoul is a massive city, the market is conveniently located just a few trains stops away from some of Seoul's most popular spots including Gyeongbokgung Palace and the Bukchon Hanok Village.
 If you're planning on visiting the market during your time in Seoul (which, obviously, we're highly recommend!), try combining it with a trip to one of the other popular locations in the area.
 Perhaps Dongdaemun Design Plaza or Changgyeonggung Palace.

-Looking for a hotel to stay at near Gwangjang Market?
+Looking for a hotel to stay at near Kwangjang Market?
 You're in luck because there are so many options nearby!
 Gwangjang is centrally located near many of Seoul's most popular attractions so you'll have your pick of places from budget friendly accommodations to luxurious five star accommodations that feature the best of Korean hospitality.

 Lotte Hotel Seoul is a premier luxury hotel located in the heart of South Korea’s bustling capital.
 Renowned for its elegant accommodations and unparalleled service, the hotel offers a serene escape in the vibrant city.
 Guests can indulge in various amenities, including fine dining restaurants, a state-of-the-art fitness center, and a tranquil spa, ensuring a memorable and rejuvenating stay.